BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 The cut is simultaneously a *precondition* and a *construction*---or, in short, a **presupposed constructing**.
 The process itself produces the difference.

-*Operational epistemology* turns away from the question of what cognition is (its essence or its classical conditions of possibility) and asks instead what kind of operation it is.
+*Operational epistemology* turns away from the question of what cognition is (its essence or its classical conditions of possibility) and asks instead what kind of operation realizes.
 Cognition is treated as just one operation among others---one that can be distinguished from mere metabolism, an unconscious reflex, or arbitrary communication.
 This is a deliberately sober, demystifying approach, even if the concept of an "operation" itself is admittedly maximally empty.

+The reader then might ask: But what about "the Truth"?
 Crucially, the decisive criterion for whether cognition "happens" does not depend on whether it is correct.
-It depends solely on whether the system can continue its own self-reproduction (*autopoiesis*) by means of this operation.
+It depends solely on whether the system can continue its own self-reproduction (*autopoiesis*) by means of this operation because otherwise it would disappear and we could not observe it.
 At its most fundamental level, then, **cognition has absolutely nothing to do with truth**---nothing to do with "cognizing correctly"!
 For the mere functioning of autopoiesis, it is entirely immaterial whether a cognitive operation is true, false, or produces truth.
 Both true and false operations function equally well to keep the system running.